 Things You Will Need to Bring to the Island

-• Smiles, patience and a cooperative attitude – you are a FIGMENT ambassador when interacting with Governors Island staff and the public.
+• Smiles, patience and a cooperative attitude – you are a FIGMENT ambassador when interacting with Roosevelt Island staff and the public.
 Be willing to offer a hand to other artists through the install and de-install process.

 • Food (food is also sold by vendors on the island as a service, but it never hurts to bring your own)

 • 100+ ft. of electrical cord (if bringing corded power tools)

 • Any tools you plan to use for installation, de-installation or FIGMENT